Almaas16/Amazon-Prime-Dashboard/README.md

 # Amazon-Prime-Dashboard
-1. Amazon Prime Analytics: Global Amazon Prime Insights Dashboard A dynamic, interactive Data Visualisation interface built to explore Amazon Prime data focussing on regional comparisons of Movies and TV-Shows.
+1. Amazon Prime Analytics:- Global Amazon Prime Insights Dashboard A dynamic, interactive Data Visualisation interface built to explore Amazon Prime data focussing on regional comparisons of Movies and TV-Shows.

-2. Description
+2. Description:-
 The Amazon Prime Dashboard is a visually engaging and analytical Power BI report which allows users to explore various aspects of Prime Video’s content library, such as the most common genres, year-wise content growth, and the distribution of content by type and rating.
 These insights help in understanding viewer behavior, identifying gaps in content strategy, and making data-driven decisions for future content acquisition and production planning.

-4. The Dashboard was designed using the following tools and technologies
+4. The Dashboard was designed using the following tools and technologies:-
    • Power BI Desktop - Main data visualization platform used for Dashboards/reports creation.
    • Power Query Editor - Cleaning and transformation tool used for reshaping and preparing the data.
    • DAX (Data Analysis Expressions) - Used for calculated measures, dynamic visuals and conditional logic.